-Please enjoy our featured performance audios below, highlighting many of the Northern Virginia Chorale’s past concerts.
-We perform from a wide variety of musical genres with outstanding soloists and orchestral accompaniment, which is reflected in our concerts featured on this page.
+Please explore our featured performance audio samples highlighting many of the Northern Virginia Chorale’s past concerts.
+We perform from a wide variety of musical genres often with outstanding soloists and orchestral accompaniment, which is reflected in our concerts featured on this page.

-Each group of headers is organized by year, and contains a small plus symbol that opens to reveal a concert program description, along with several audio samples to listen to.
-Please explore each header to listen to music samples from our past concerts.
-You will also find a link at the bottom of each concert description to visit our CD ordering page for Bandman Music, where there is a downloadable form with mailing instructions to use in placing your orders for CDs.
+Each group of headers is organized by year and contains a small plus symbol on the right-hand side, which opens to reveal the concert program description, along with several audio samples to listen to.
+You will also find a link at the bottom of each concert description to our CD ordering page,where there is a form with mailing instructions to use in placing orders for your CD choices from Bandman Music.

 The Chorale presented a concert of light and joy and majestic choral music, featuring Morten Lauridsen’s “O Nata Lux,” an a capella motet from his “Lux Aeterna;” along with Beethoven’s “Ode to Joy.“ This beautiful choral music provided an evening of spirited singing and poignant harmonies!

 CDs for this concert are available for ordering from Bandman Music, using the order form provided on ourCD ordering page.